Bayesian Models Applied to Cyber Security Anomaly Detection Problems: Network anomaly detection

-The user-authentication dataset by Los Angeles National Laboratory \citep{kent-2015-cyberdata1} is a comprehensive summary of 58 days of traffic of the enterprise's network, which also contains a set of 48,079 red team compromise events resulting from a simulated intrusion attack.
+The user-authentication data set by LANL \citep{kent-2015-cyberdata1} is a comprehensive summary of 58 days of traffic of the enterprise's network, which also contains a set of 48,079 red team compromise events resulting from a simulated intrusion attack.
 In total, there are four source computers compromised (C17693, C18025, C19932, and C22409).
 The task is to identify the unusual activity occurring and flag these computers.
-These connections between source and destination nodes can be modelled as a bipartite graph and hence, we could use the model proposed by \cite{HeRD16} or \cite{Sanna_Heard} in order to identify the compromised computers.
+These connections between source and destination nodes can be modelled as a bipartite graph and hence, we could use the model proposed in \cite{HeRD16} or \cite{Sanna_Heard} in order to identify the compromised computers.
 As described in Section 3.1.5, these models allow us to quantify the surprise of each new connection through the $p$-values or mid $p$-values, which are then aggregated for each source computer to have a unique score.
 These scores are then used to rank the computers and, in the case of the compromised ones, a high anomaly score should be assigned.
-In Table~\ref{case_study} we present the results that \cite{HeRD16} obtained with the DP $p$-values aggregated using Fisher's method \citep{fisher} and the best results of \cite{Sanna_Heard} obtained with the PY mid $p$-values aggregated using Pearson's method \citep{Pearsons}.
+In Table~\ref{case_study} we present the results that obtained in \cite{HeRD16} with the DP $p$-values aggregated using Fisher's method \citep{fisher} and the best results obtained in\cite{Sanna_Heard} with the PY mid $p$-values aggregated using Pearson's method \citep{Pearsons}.